uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-static-configuration.md

 #### Entrypoints

-Entrypoints are the network entry points of Portal-Gateway.
+Entrypoints are the network entry points of Uniport-Gateway.
 They define the port where packets are received.
 Entrypoints are part of the Static Configuration.

 | Variable | Required | Type | Description |
 | --- | --- | --- | --- |